-Pranayama is awareness and control of the breath.
+Pranayama changes the energy in the body.
+When we adopt different breath patterns and techniques we can lengthen and deepen the breath, and bring more focus to the breath and its effects on our bodies and minds.
 It is the fourth limb of yoga, and is intricately connected to all the other arms.
 I absolutely love Pranayama, and it is not exaggerating to say it has changed my life.

 Why Practice Pranayama?

 -Slowing and deepening the breath causes a relaxation response in our mind and our body.

 -Focusing concentration on a breathing technique stops the “monkey mind” of habitual thought patterns and can prepare us for a more meditative state.